 CBT: see Cognitive-Behavioural Therapy.

-Centre of Gravity: in Integrated SocioPsychology the term ‘centre of gravity’ describes the type of thinking and behaviour produced when a vMEME ‘locks’ into one of the 4 temperamental types derived from the intersection of Hans Eysenck’s (1967) Neuroticism and Extraversion Dimensions of Temperament – ie:-
+Centre of Gravity: in Integrated SocioPsychology the term ‘centre of gravity’ describes the type of thinking and behaviour produced when a vMEME ‘locks’ into one of the 4 temperamental types derived from the intersection of Hans J Eysenck’s (1947) Neuroticism and Extraversion Dimensions of Temperament – ie:-

 By mapping the temperamental and motivational factors in William Moulton Marston’s DISC types (1928), it is possible to see the relationships between vMEMES and Dimensions.

 While there is as yet no known scientific research on the relationship between Eysenck’s (1976) third dimension of Psychoticism and vMEMES, anecdotal evidence supports the possibility of a RED-Psychoticism lock.
-It is also feasible a PURPLE-Impulse Control lock could be possible,
+It is also feasible a PURPLE-Impulse Control lock could happen,

 From DISC, it would appear that the influence of temperament on motivation starts to decrease with the emergence of ORANGE.
 Clare W Graves’ (1978/2005) findings are that fear (associated with Neuroticism) and compulsion (associated with Psychoticism) have no motivational influence with the emergence of YELLOW.
 Graves’ findings with regard to loss of fear with the emergence of YELLOW support Abraham Maslow’s earlier assertion (1956) that when people self-actualise, they are not afraid.

 Cerebral Cortex: the surface layer (approximately 6 mm) of the cerebrum.
-It is tightly folded – hence the ‘wrinkles’ (sulci) – and divides into 4 pairs of Lobes:-
+It is tightly folded – hence the ‘wrinkles’ (sulci) – and divides into 4 pairs of lobes as depicted in the graphic below.

-○ Parietal – contain the primary somatosensory cortex receiving information from the skin and the muscles about temperature, pain, pressure, etc
+- Parietal – contain the primary somatosensory cortex receiving information from the skin and the muscles about temperature, pain, pressure, etc, via the thalamus

 The two halves of the cerebral cortex are joined by the fibres of the corpus callosum.